Foundations of Development

 - Stephen J. Bezek et al. (2020).
 Estimating the heritability of psychological measures in the Human Connectome Project.
 PLOS ONE.
 [DOI]

-- Joshua K. Hartshorne, Joshua B. Tenenbaum, Steven Pinker (2013).
-The Critical Period Hypothesis in Second Language Acquisition: A Statistical Critique.
-PLOS ONE.
+- Joshua K. Hartshorne, Joshua B. Tenenbaum, Steven Pinker (2018).
+A Critical Period for Second Language Acquisition: Evidence from 2/3 Million English Speakers.
+Cognition.
 [DOI]

 - Fabian Stapel, Christine Hunnius, Sabine Bekkering, Harold (2013).
 Looking Ahead: Anticipatory Gaze and Motor Ability in Infancy.
 PLOS ONE.
 [DOI]